screenshotbot/screenshotbot-oss/src/fiveam-matchers/README.md

 * `(every-item {macher|value})`: Check if every item in the list matches the given matcher.
 * `(starts-with prefix)`: Check if the result starts with the given string.

+Finally, you can use the matchers using the `assert-that`:
+`(assert-that test-expression {matcher}*)`.
+Note that you can provide multiple matchers to that expression, it's equivalent.

 ## Contributing

 This isn't a complete set of matchers.
 Aspirationally, we want to have